shivangsaxena2211/TradeForge/docs/security.md

-# DEFINN Security Guide
+# TradeForge Security Guide

-This document describes how DEFINN handles security in its **local academic simulation** context.
+This document describes how TradeForge handles security in its **local academic simulation** context.
 It is not a production security certification.

 ---